Standard Deduction: A Key Tax Benefit for All

 Example Scenario

-Let’s say you are a single trader and your total income from trading and other sources is $50,000.
+Let’s say you are a single taxpayer and your total income is $50,000.
 If you choose the standard deduction, your taxable income would be calculated as follows:

 Total Income: $50,000